mkb79/audible-cli/README.md

 If the auth file is encrypted, and you don’t provide the password, you will be asked for it with a „hidden“ input field.

+### Config options

+An option in the config file is separated by an underline.
+In the CLI prompt, an option must be entered with a dash.

+#### APP section

+The APP section supports the following options:
+- primary_profile: The profile to use, if no other is specified
+- filename_mode: When using the `download` command, a filename mode can be specified here.
+If not present, "ascii" will be used as default.
+To override these option, you can provide a mode with the `filename-mode` option of the download command.

+#### Profile section

+- auth_file: The auth file for this profile
+- country_code: The marketplace for this profile
+- filename_mode: See APP section above.
+Will override the option in APP section.

 ## Getting started

 Use the `audible-quickstart` or `audible quickstart` command in your shell